AutonomyLab/autonomy_hri/autonomy_human/README.md

 In brief this package provides the following functionalities:

-- Human face tracking: OpenCV based face detection combined with a Kalman filter to robustly track a single human face.
+- Human face tracking: OpenCV based face detection combined with a Kalman filter to robustly track a single human's face.
 The face tracker also reports the quality of detected face, AKA as the "face score". (more info in [1])
-- Optical flow based hand wave recognition with ego motion cancellation
+- Optical flow calculation with stabilization to be used for hand wave gesture recognition
 - Probabilistic skin segmentation for tracked user [Experimental]

 Please refer to the paper for more information about the implementation details.

 ### Notes on Compiling

-This package has external dependency on [OpenCV](http://*) which can be handled by `rosdep`.
-This package also depends on ROS packages `cv_bridge` and `image_transport`.
+This package has external dependency on [OpenCV](http://opencv.org/) which can be handled by `rosdep`.
+This package also depends on ROS packages [cv_bridge](http://wiki.ros.org/cv_bridge) and [image_transport](http://wiki.ros.org/image_transport).
 You can alternatively use the OpenCV binary packages shipped with ROS: `ros-*-opencv2` and `ros-*-vision-opencv`.
-For example for ROS Groovy: `sudo apt-get install ros-groovy-opencv2 ros-groovy-vision-opencv`.
-To compile package simple run `rosmake autonomy_human`.
+For example for ROS Groovy on Ubuntu: `sudo apt-get install ros-groovy-opencv2 ros-groovy-vision-opencv`.
+To compile package simply run `rosmake autonomy_human`.

 #### Execution